Working Together for a Healthy, Hunger-free Northwest North Carolina

-Serving an18-county region, Second Harvest Food Bank of Northwest NC is a vibrant hub for the work of feeding community.
-Every day, we move 37 tons of food through our warehouses and out to our neighbors that need it most through our network of 470 dedicated, on-the-ground partners.
-Beyond food, we support our partners through providing capacity building grants, nutrition programming, tools for advocating for families and more.
+Second Harvest Food Bank of Northwest NC is a vibrant and vital hub that provides food, nutrition education services, tools for effective advocacy and much more for a network of 460+ local food assistance programs serving communities across 18 Northwest North Carolina.
+Every day, we move 37 tons of food through our warehouses and out to our neighbors that need it most through our incredibly dedicated partner network.
+Together with people like you, we fight hunger and feed community.

-Good nutrition is essential for all of us, and even more so for young bodies and minds.
+Every child should have enough to eat — every meal, every day.
 The research is clear: When a child goes without adequate, essential nutrition, it can lead to a lifetime of learning and developmental challenges.
-Second Harvest Food Bank partners with local programs, schools and funders to provide the nutritious meals kids need to power through their days.
-Our childhood hunger programs reach children during and after school, on weekends and through the summer months.
+Second Harvest Food Bank partners with local programs, schools, and funders to provide the nutritious meals kids need to power through their days.
+Our childhood hunger programs reach children during and after school, on weekends, and through the summer months.

-Community health officials recognize the links between hunger and health.
 Our Nutrition Services Team is actively engaging with healthcare partners across our region to address these connections.
-Second Harvest Food Bank's health and nutrition intiatives are providing increased access to fresh fruits and produce in low-income communities; teaching children and families how to shop and eat healthier on a budget; delivering health meals through healthcare settings; and connecting eligible families to additional resources for groceries.
+Second Harvest Food Bank's health and nutrition intiatives focus on teaching children and families how to shop and eat healthier on a limited budget; providing increased access to fresh fruits and produce; and helping families to apply for Food and Nutrition Service